 UK Tax Strategy

-The First Abu Dhabi Bank P.J.S.C. (“Group” or “Bank”) including its London branch publishes its Group Tax Strategy in accordance with paragraph 22(2), Schedule 19 of Finance Act 2016, and remains for the year ending 31st December 2024.
+The First Abu Dhabi Bank P.J.S.C. (“Group” or “Bank”) including its London branch publishes its Group Tax Strategy in accordance with paragraph 22(2), Schedule 19 of Finance Act 2016.
+The Strategy is applicable for the year ending 31 December 2026.
+Our Strategy embodies the Group’s Banking business model, and aligns taxation decisions, in each of the jurisdictions it operates in, ensuring [tax] compliance with best practices.

 The Group is headquartered in the United Arab Emirates (“UAE”), and in particular, in the Emirate of Abu Dhabi.
 The Group is seen as the largest Bank in the region on several metrics and carries out its responsibilities accordingly.
 The Group is subject to Federal Corporate Income tax in the UAE for the full year 2024, including Tax Transfer Pricing regulations largely following the OECD Guidelines for Multinational Enterprises and Tax Administration 2022.